Absolute cell reference

 Absolute column and absolute row reference

 The above formula is telling the spreadsheet program to show the value of cell A1 in the current cell.
-For example, if we were using the above Excel spreadsheet and entered this formula into cell B8, it would always show "100" since that is the current value in cell A2.
+For example, with the above Excel spreadsheet, if we entered this formula into cell B8, it's always "100" since that's the value in cell A2.

-What makes the absolute cell reference different than a relative cell reference (e.g., =A2) is that if we copied the cell formula in B8 and placed it in B9, it would still be "100."
-A relative cell reference would have used the next relative cell for its value, which would have been cell A3 and would have a value of "101" in the cell.
+What makes the absolute cell reference different then a relative cell reference (e.g., =A2) is if we copied the cell formula in B8 and placed it in B9, it remains "100."
+A relative cell reference would use the next relative cell for its value, which would be A3 and would have a value of "101" in the cell.

 Relative column and absolute row reference